NachtRaveVL/Lepton-FLiR-Arduino/README.md

 ## Hookup Instructions

-Make sure to hookup the module's SPI lines MISO, MOSI, CLK (aka SCK), and CS (aka SS) correctly (Due, Zero, ATmega, etc. often use pins 50=MISO, 51=MOSI, 52=SCK, 53=SS, but one can just simply use the ICSP header pins ICSP-1=MISO, ICSP-4=MOSI, ICSP-3=SCK, which are consistent across all boards - Due boards also have a SPI header, which is set up exactly like the ICSP header).
+Make sure to hookup the module's SPI lines MISO, MOSI, CLK (aka SCK), and CS (aka SS) correctly (Due, Zero, ATmega, etc. often use pins 50=MISO, 51=MOSI, 52=SCK, 53=SS, but one can just simply use the ICSP header pins ICSP-1=MISO, ICSP-4=MOSI, ICSP-3=SCK, which are consistent across all Arduino-specific boards).
 The module's MOSI line can simply be grounded since the module only uses SPI for slave-out data transfers (slave-in data transfers being ignored).
 The SS pin may be any digital output pin, with usage being active-low.
-The recommended VCC power supply and logic level is 3.3v, but 5v is also supported.
-The two issolated power pins on the side of the module's breakout can safely be left disconnected.
-The minimum SPI transfer rate is ~2.2MHz, which means one needs at least an 8MHz processor, but a 16MHz processor is the recommended minimum given the actual processing work involved to resize/BLIT the final image.
+The recommended VCC power supply and logic level is 3.3v, with 5v being supported *only* if your board can handle such (which often the case is not given the kinds of boards supported by this library).
+The two issolated power pins on the side of the FLiR module's breakout can safely be left disconnected.
+While the minimum SPI transfer rate is ~2.2MHz, the desired SPI transfer rate of 20MHz is used.
 The actual SPI transfer rate selected will be the first rate equal to or below 20MHz given the SPI clock divider (i.e. processor speed /2, /4, /8, /16, ..., /128).

 ## Memory Footprint Note

+** NOTE: This feature to be discontinued and removed by v1.0 due to the limited ability of Arduino-specific microcontrollers to handle the SPI data transfer effectively. **

 Image storage mode affects the total memory footprint.
 Memory constrained boards should take notice to the storage requirements.
-Note that the Lepton FLiR delivers 14bpp thermal image data with AGC mode disabled and 8bpp thermal image data with AGC mode enabled, therefore if using AGC mode always enabled it is more memory efficient to use an 8bpp mode to begin with.
+Note that the Lepton FLiR delivers 14bpp thermal image data with AGC mode disabled and 8bpp thermal image data with AGC mode enabled, therefore if using AGC mode as enabled it is more memory efficient to use an 8bpp mode to begin with.
 Note that with telemetry enabled, memory cost incurs an additional 164 bytes for telemetry data storage.

 ```Arduino
 typedef enum {